Valentinian dynasty: Death of Gratian (383): Magnus Maximus the Usurper (383—388)

 In June 383 Gratian took his army through the Brenner pass and into Gaul, where the Alamanni were pushing into Raetia.
 At the same time, a rebellion broke out in Britain under Magnus Maximus (r.
 383–388), the comes Britanniarum (commander of the Roman troops in Britain), where there had been a smouldering discontent since the elevation of Theodosius.
 Magnus Maximus, who had served under the comes Theodosius and had won a victory over the Picts in 382, was proclaimed augustus by his troops in the Spring of 383 and crossed the channel, encamping near Lutetia (Paris).
 While the legions on the Rhine welcomed him, those in Gaul remained loyal to Gratian.
 After five days of skirmishes between the two forces, Gratian's troops began to lose confidence in him and his General (magister peditum), Merobaudes defected to this usurper, forcing Gratian to flee towards the Alps, accompanied by some cavalry.
 Gratian was pursued by Andragathius, Maximus' magister equitum who apprehended him crossing the Rhone at Lugdunum (Lyon).
 On 23 August 383, according to the Consularia Constantinopolitana, Gratian, then 24, and his ministers were executed.
-Having secured Gratoan's territories, Maximus then established his court at the former imperial residence in Trier.
+Having secured Gratian's territories, Maximus then established his court at the former imperial residence in Trier.

 The body of Constantia, Gratian's first wife, who had died earlier that year, arrived in Constantinople on 12 September 383 and was buried in the complex of the Church of the Holy Apostles (Apostoleion) on 1 December, the resting place of a number of members of the imperial family, starting with Constantine in 337, under the direction of Theodosius, who had embarked on making the site a dynastic symbol.
 This was the last occasion that a member of the western imperial family was buried in the east, a new mausoleum being built at St Peter's Basilica in Rome.
 According to Augustine of Hippo's The City of God and Theodoret's Historia Ecclesiastica, Gratian and Constantia had had a son, who died in infancy before 383 but had been born before 379.
 Gratian was deified as Divus Gratianus.
 His remains were finally interred in Mediolanum in 387 or 388.